smsalik/AI-ML-Content/README.md

 # AI-ML-projects

-The Purpose of this repository is to Publish my AI/ML learning topics with their code as well
+The Purpose of this repository is to Publish my AI/ML learning topics with their code